robpomeroy/vscode-launcher/README.md

 1. Path to VS Code workspaces in Windows
 2. Equivalent path to the same workspaces in WSL
-3. Command to launch VS Code in each environment
+3. Command to launch VS Code [Insiders] in each environment

 Example configuration: